mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - "Adds details and a documentation link beside each ESLint rule in your configuration file (including plugins) located anywhere in your workspace folders (supports multiple config files)."

+## Live Server Extension

+This extension provides a basic HTTP server for serving local files.
+To use it:

+1. Open a directory containing HTML files in a new VS Code window.
+1. Click "Go Live" in the status bar at the bottom.
+   This starts the server and opens a browser window that renders a directory listing.
+   "Go Live" will change to "Port: 5500".
+1. Click an HTML file to open it in the browser.
+1. To stop the server, click "Port: 5500" in the status bar.

 ## Markdown